-In 2021-22, the data indicates that 61.4% of parents of unduplicated students attended back to school night as indicated by sign-in sheets and 50% of parents of unduplicated students attended parent conferences and/or back to school night.
-In addition, in 2020-21, the district conducted and completed a 100% of IEPs with parent input and the 2021-22 data indicates the same outcome; our goal is to maintain 100% for the 2022-23 school year.
-As students and staff came back to in-person instruction, the actions and services were implemented with fidelity and were found to be effective for increasing or improving services for students.
-Parent Involvement: (A) Efforts to seek parent input in making decisions for district and school sites as measured by the Local indicator Self Reflection Tool, remained at full implementation from 2020 to 2021 school year, the goal is to improve it to Full Implementation and Sustainability.
+In 2022-23, school site data indicates that over 70% of parents of unduplicated students (Priority 3 (b)) attended back to school night as indicated by sign-in sheets and over 60% of parents of unduplicated students attended parent conferences and/or back to school night.
+In addition, in 2022-23, the district conducted and completed 100% of IEPs with parent input (Priority 3 (c)) and the 2022-23 data indicates the same outcome; our goal is to maintain 100% for the 2023-24 school year.
+Our bilingual Parent Engagement Liaisons continue to play a critical role in parent communication and engagement.

-Therefore, the following actions: Kindergarten Orientation, Parent Engagement Liaisons, funds to all 4 school sites to recognize parents for attending Parent meetings, Parent Professional Development/Conferences, Parent/Family Non-Academic activity, District Translator, Cene Con Sus Hijos Dinner, District and School site Websites, and Mt.
-View Middle School Orientation show that even though we will continue to increase over 50% of our district parents are coming back to integrate themselves into the district's parent engagement activities.
-In addition, the district will add a parent involvement TOSA to provide additional services to enhance and expand support to parents of unduplicated students.
+Therefore, the following actions: Kindergarten Orientation (2.1), Parent Engagement Liaisons (2.2), funds to all 4 school sites to recognize parents for attending Parent meetings (2.3), Parent Professional Development/Conferences (2.4), Parent/Family Non-Academic activity (2.5), District Translator (2.6), Cene Con Sus Hijos Dinner (2.7), District and School site Websites (2.8), and Mt.
+View Middle School Orientation (2.9) indicate that our district parents are integrating themselves into the district's parent engagement activities.
+In addition, through the family resource center, the district will provide additional services to enhance and expand support to parents of unduplicated students.